ramandeep05252/ramandeep05252/README.md

 **EV Charging Stations Strategy**: Analysed EV charging behaviours using Tableau to optimize infrastructure and encourage adoption based on charging patterns, locality, and fuel savings.

-*V*icCrashAnalytics** - Blackspot Analysis: Utilised Python and worked on Logistic Regression (92% accuracy) to predict accident-prone black-spots, delivering actionable recommendations for traffic safety improvements.
+**VicCrashAnalytics** - Blackspot Analysis: Utilised Python and worked on Logistic Regression (92% accuracy) to predict accident-prone black-spots, delivering actionable recommendations for traffic safety improvements.

 **Foodie-Bay** – Restaurant Ratings Prediction: Developed predictive models with Python, using machine learning to analyse restaurant ratings and provide personalised recommendations and marketing strategies.